Saturday, 7 September 2013

 Good evening Bernadette

-Allow me to shine a light on your thoughts as I peer over your shoulder and read what you are tap-tapping into that keyboard there.
+So please, will you let me shine on your thoughts as I peer over your shoulder and read what you are tap-tapping into that keyboard there.
 Perhaps I should mind my own business but I rather like analysing what people in this room read and write.
 Heaven knows I have nothing better to do.

 Besides, I cannot switch myself on and off at a whim.